launchdarkly/launchpad-ui/README.md

 ## Questions?

 - LaunchDarkly employees can reach out with questions or comments in [our Slack channel, #ask-launchpad-design-system](https://launchdarkly.slack.com/channels/CDXEFNMLP)
-- You can also [open an issue](https://github.com/launchdarkly/launchpad-ui/issues/new) in the Launchpad repository to ask a question!
+- You can also [open an issue](https://github.com/launchdarkly/launchpad-ui/issues/new) in the LaunchPad repository to ask a question!